amplia-iiot/oda/README.md

 To test ODA through MQTT you can use [Eclipse Mosquitto](https://mosquitto.org/) to install an MQTT broker in your local computer and communicate with our application.

-To prepare the environment in a Ubuntu system and get Mosquitto Broker running:
+To prepare the environment in an Ubuntu system and get Mosquitto Broker running:

 ```shell
 # Install mosquitto
 sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa